-Let’s dive into the key components to a complete marketing budget and the value each piece adds to your business.
+Let’s dive into the key components of a complete marketing budget and the value each piece adds to your business.

 Similar to getting your car fixed at your local auto shop, this cost is typically the most because you are paying a professional for their time and value.
 Instead of changing the oil or rotating the tires yourself, your small business is paying for work in graphic design, content creation, or branding updates.